Carlo & Malik: Characters

-She is Carlo's daughter, she works at the Institute of Forensic Medicine, she is an intelligent and passionate girl.
-Since her first meeting with Malik, the two will fall madly in love with each other, so much so that the girl will leave her boyfriend Riccardo for him.
+She is Carlo's daughter, she works at the Institute of Forensic Medicine, she is an intelligent and passionate woman.
+Since her first meeting with Malik, the two will fall madly in love with each other, so much so that Alba will leave her boyfriend Riccardo for him.
 Alba and Carlo are very close, her father in fact, would do anything to protect her.
 Her relationship with Malik will go into crisis due to a lack of trust, so much so that Alba will enter in a relationship with her colleague Enea.